Projected ventilator demand 'outstrips the capacity' of national stockpile, FEMA tells Congress

 Documents released by the committee also show the federal government struggling to keep up with the demand for personal protective equipment from states and territories.

-States in FEMA Region III, which includes Delaware, Pennsylvania, Maryland, Virginia, West Virginia and Washington, D.C., had asked for a total of 5.2 million N95 respirator masks, but as of March 30, had received less than 10 percent of that amount, or 445,000, according to the documents.
-They also requested 194 million pairs of gloves, and received less than one percent of that amount, or 991,000.
-The areas also asked for a total of 15,000 body bags but had yet to receive any by the end of March.
+States in FEMA Region III — Delaware, Pennsylvania, Maryland, Virginia, West Virginia and Washington, D.C. — had asked for 5.2 million N95 respirator masks, but as of Monday, they had received 445,000, less than 10 percent, according to the documents.
+They also requested 194 million pairs of gloves and had received 991,000, less than 1 percent.
+The areas also asked for 15,000 body bags but had yet to receive any by the end of March.

-Oversight Chair Carolyn Maloney, D-N.Y., said in a statement, “The president must act immediately to take all steps within his authority to get personal protective equipment and medical supplies to our nation’s frontline responders who are risking everything to save their fellow Americans."
+Oversight Committee Chairwoman Carolyn Maloney, D-N.Y., said in a statement, "The president must act immediately to take all steps within his authority to get personal protective equipment and medical supplies to our nation's frontline responders who are risking everything to save their fellow Americans."

-In the March 30 meeting, officials from Health and Human Services said they were aware in mid-January that the U.S. did not have enough N95 masks to respond to an infectious disease outbreak, the committee said.
-Officials from HHS and FEMA were not able to give specific timelines for when additional equipment would be obtained or made available to the states.
-One official told the House on April 1 that trying to buy masks on the open market was “chasing rabbits in an open field,” the committee said.
+In the meeting Monday, officials from the Department of Health and Human Services said they were aware in mid-January that the U.S. did not have enough N95 masks to respond to an infectious disease outbreak, the committee said.
+Officials from HHS and FEMA were not able to give specific timelines for when more equipment would be obtained or made available to the states.
+An official told the House on Tuesday that trying to buy masks on the open market was "chasing rabbits in an open field," the committee said.

 Maloney accused Trump of "wasting precious time" by previously downplaying the outbreak.